Tobi-uch1ha/Tobi-uch1ha/README.md

 - 👋 Hi, I’m @Tobi-uch1ha
-- 👀 I’m interested in Coding
+- 👀 Still a newbie in Codind and stuff
-- 🌱 I’m currently learning c++ and python
+- 🌱 Currently learning Python and C++
 <!---
 Tobi-uch1ha/Tobi-uch1ha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.